-Another technique done which is highly unsportsmanlike is for the manager to discretely suggest to a player to “dog it” during the tryouts so that the manager can get a player of first round ability in the later rounds of the draft.
+Another technique is done, which is highly unsportsmanlike is for the manager to discretely suggest to a player to “dog it” during the tryouts so that the manager can get a player of first-round ability in the later rounds of the draft.

 There is very little a league can do about a manager picking an assistant to secure a spot on the team for his child.
 Drafting the actual teams can be done in a fair manner.

 A fair process is for the league managers and league director to pick each team with similar ability and throw them into a hat.

 For instance, a youth baseball tryout league will have eight teams consisting of twelve players.
 Assuming each team has a manager and coach and their two kids, all the managers and coaches will sit in a room and rate the players and assign ten players to teams one through eight.
 Once it is agreed that the eight teams often are pretty much equal, throw the teams into a hat and each manager will pick a team.

 The baseball tryout league will have more parity with this system and this will limit some of the complaints.
 One word of advice when using this technique is to make sure enough pitchers are part of the ten players on each team.

 The success of a league begins in the autumn.
 There have been seasons where some teams do not win a single game.
 The team assignment process can make for a better year for each player individually, as a team, and as a youth baseball tryout league.

 A youth baseball tryout league that has parity will make for a better season, and in fact, will help that league in All-Stars with each player experiencing a competitive season with some excellent close games.